Rubenmp/CAH_generator/README.md

 # Cards Against Humanity card generator

-This program generates a PDF with cards for the game [Cards Against Humanity](https://cardsagainsthumanity.com/) using files in plain text.
+This program generates a PDF with cards for the game [Cards Against Humanity](https://cardsagainsthumanity.com/) using files with plain text.

 ## Usage

-We will use Python3 with the following dependencies:
+It's used Python3 with the following dependencies:

 ```
 PyPDF2